oceanprotocol-archive/OEPs/7/README.md

 The main motivations of this OEP are:

+* Define a standard to identify Actors and Assets on Ocean using **Decentralized Identifiers (DID)**
-* Design a solution to extend the current architecture to use **Decentralized Identifiers (DID)** and **DID description objects (DDO)**
+* Present a solution to resolve service endpoints for service providers via **DID description objects (DDO)**
-* Understand how to register information on-chain with off-chain integrity associated
-* Understand how to resolve DID's into DDO's
-* Design a solution facilitating to have the on-chain and off-chain information aligned
-* Establishing the mechanism to know if the DDO associted to a DID was modified
 * Defining the common mechanisms, interfaces and API's to implemented the designed solution
-* Define how Ocean assets, agents and tribes can be modeled with a DID/DDO data model
+* Enable Ocean assets, agents and tribes to be modelled with a DID/DDO data model
-* Understand how DID hubs are formed, and how they integrate a business and storage layer

 ## Specification